feeloursoul/Timepieces/README.md

 # Timepieces
-Simple desktop app is able to displaying the current time on clock in realtime.
+Simple desktop app is able to displaying the current time on clock in Japan country.